lorgxyz/CSCI6711-Project-Group6/README.md

 # CSCI6711-Project-Group6
-Final Project on ML intrusion detection for CSCI6711
+Final Project on ML intrusion detection for CSCI6711.

+Evaluates the differences between four different ML approaches (logistic regression, random forest, k-means and NSGA2) and a non-ML approach (Snort) for intrusion detection in IoT with the CIC IOT 2023 dataset.

 ## How to run